politomorphism/Politomorphism/README.md

 **Politomorphism** is a paradigm in **Computational Political Anthropology (CPA)** — a transdisciplinary framework that treats political entities (leaders, movements, institutions) as *morphic agents*: symbolic structures capable of transforming social perception, legitimacy, and collective behavior through measurable computational mechanisms.

 The framework integrates political anthropology, computational linguistics, media theory, survival analysis, and inferential statistics into a unified analytical architecture with seven interconnected components.

+> *"Political symbols are not representations of power — they are power's primary transmission medium."*

 ---